The Hidden Conversation Between You and Your Terminal

 Raw Mode

-When you quit, the program restores the previous mode and the shell sees a normal canonical terminal again.
+When you quit, the program restores the previous mode, and the shell sees a normal canonical terminal again, exactly the way it was before.

 What isatty() Really Tells You

+There is one more piece that makes sense now that we have the full picture.
 Many programs behave differently when their output is going to a terminal versus when it is going to a file or a pipe.
-Progress bars, colors, prompts, interactive menus.
+Things like progress bars, colors, prompts, and interactive menus tend to appear in one case and disappear in the other.

 Does this file descriptor refer to a terminal-type device?

-In a normal terminal session, fd 1 is the PTY slave, and the answer is yes.
-If you run the same program with > out.txt, fd 1 is a plain file, and the answer is no. So the program drops the fancy formatting and prints plain text.
+In our normal terminal session, fd 1 is the PTY slave, and the answer is yes.
+But if you run the same program with > out.txt, fd 1 is now a plain file, and the answer is no. So the program quietly drops the fancy formatting and prints plain text instead.

 That is why this: